nilsmehlhorn/blog/posts/ngrx-rehydration/index.md

 Also, keep in mind that the shape of your application state can change between different releases.
 Meanwhile, your clients will have old versions in their storage - carelessly re-hydrating those will probably break your app.
 Possible solutions might involve tracking some kind of version or deep-checking state keys.
 Depending on the outcome you could discard or migrate serialized states.

+Lastly, you should consider that refreshing the page is usually the go-to way of resetting an app.
+So, watch out not to lock your users in a broke state.

 For this example we'll develop a simplified solution that saves the whole root state to the [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## Persist with Redux DevTools